 Subsection (5).
 Institutional Fund.
-The term institutional fund includes any fund held by an institution for its own use, benefit, or charitable purposes, whether expendable currently or subject to restrictions.
-The term does not include a fund held by a trustee that is not an institution.
+The term institutional fund includes any fund held by an institution for its own use, benefit, or purposes, whether expendable currently or subject to restrictions.
+The term also does not includes a fund held by a trustee that is not an institution., if the fund is held exclusively for the benefit of an institution.
+UMIFA (1972) excluded funds managed by 9 corporate trustees.
+The Drafting Committee concluded that the provisions of UMIFA should be available to any fund managed exclusively for charitable purposes.